wyattscarpenter/hyperpoker/README.md

 Firstly, color.
 I think, for purely aesthetic reasons, an ordering of suits would not make a black suit touch a black suit nor a red suit touch a red suit.
 This narrows it down to exactly these possible patterns: all permutations of RBRB and BRBR.
 For instance, arbitrarily as an example, ♣️♦️♠️♥️.
 Admittedly, this is less of a concern in a four-color deck of suitably different colors (pun intended, although not very good).

 Secondly, and more importantly, since this uniquely determines the suits, the graphical menmonic.
 The order is ♠️♥️♣️♦️ because there is one point, two lobes, three lobes, and four points.
 This also makes diamonds the most valuable suit, which kind of makes sense (although, then again, kind of not).
 Luckily, this comports with the color requirement.
 So, I think this will be the canonical order of suits as far as I'm concerned.
 This also immediately suggests a star ⭐ as a natural 5th suit.
 It has five points, you see!
 And then maybe the latin suits after that (possibly plus a wacky fifth suit of its own), and the german suits, and various obscure suits, and then random shapes and symbols... for some reason I feel I should mention "gear" here.
 Maybe unicode punctuation and emoji are suitable for suits, and unicode letter characters more suitable for indices?
 "Ah, the 吴 of 🍖", people will say.
 "Of course."
+(Of course, much like it's somewhat funny to have the faces abve king be simply "king 2", etc, so it could be funny to have the suits above diamond just be "diamond 2" and so on.

 This graphical mnemonic establishes a correspondence between the numbers 1–5 and five suits.
 After the 5th suit the mnemonic breaks down pretty quickly, unless the 6th is hexagons (a powerful shape) or a flower with n pedals or a crown with n points etc, but at some point there's gonna have to be a suit symbol that isn't graphically related to a number like that, I think.
 Also, circles could be the 0th suit (0 points) or just another random suit; I've never been a huge fan of having a 0th element in things so I guess I wouldn't do that.
 I think _DDG_ uses circles for pips of a null suit (which makes sense in that game because the suits have powers, so a null suit pip does normal stuff but with no bonus).
 Having this order 1–5 doesn't actually determine what beats what.
 Is 1 the first highest suit or the first lowest suit?
 For myself, I'm partial to the idea of quantity, so I think, eg, 4>3, and the fourth suit should beat the third suit.
 This has the added benefit that additional added suits will beat eariler suits, which probably affords slightly more exciting possibilities than if the new suits that are added are worse and worse.
 So, spades would be the lowliest suit (like a humble ditch-digger, perhaps) and hearts would beat it, and hearts would be beaten in turn by clubs, and so on.